dotenv-org/dotenv-vault/README.md

 $ npx dotenv-vault@latest pull
 ```

-*npx makes it easy to use CLI tools.
-It requires NodeJS and npm.
+*npx makes it easy to use CLI tools, but it requires NodeJS and npm.
 See below for other methods of installation.*

 #### Other Ways to Install